boldflight/BibleConverter/test_EPUB/output/rom.md

 [31] but Israel even though pursuing a law of righteousness did not attain it.
 [32] Why not?
 Because they pursued it not by faith but (as if it were possible) by works.
 They stumbled over the stumbling stone, [33] just as it is written,
+“Look, I am laying in Zion a stone that will cause people to stumble and a rock that will make them fall, yet the one who believes in him will not be put to shame.”

 ## Chapter 10